 What jobs for IT experts does Daimler offer?
 What kind of experiences and skills should IT specialists who want to work in the automotive industry have?
-Markus Aldenhövel is doing his CAReer trainee program within the IT department and answered these and other questions in the interview below.
+Markus Aldenhövel is doing his trainee program within the IT department and answered these and other questions in the interview below.

 Markus, could you please introduce yourself to our readers?

 After I graduated, I wanted to leave my familiar surroundings in Koblenz and find a job with an interesting market, which also gives me the chance to work abroad.
 A visit at the plant in Sindelfingen left quite an impression on me, so I finally got convinced by the idea of working for Daimler.
-I checked the different job opportunities and the CAReer program was exactly what I was looking for.
-When I found a suitable job vacancy as CAReer trainee in the IT department, I just trusted my gut feeling and applied for the job.
+I checked the different job opportunities and the trainee program was exactly what I was looking for.
+When I found a suitable job vacancy as trainee in the IT department, I just trusted my gut feeling and applied for the job.
 I’m really happy about my decision.

 Please describe your career at Daimler – from the first day in the company until today.